himmAllRight/himmAllRight-source/content/post/sold-my-bonobo.md

 When I first moved to Massachusetts, I figured most of my traveling would be from here back to Pennsylvania, or to vacation once a year or so.
 However, my wife and I have managed to keep in touch with some of our old friends... who live all over the country.
-Additionally, now that my brothers have moved out of the house, they have also started to spread out too (as already mentioned in the section above).
-This means that I travel more often.
+Plus, now that my brothers have moved out of the house, they have started to spread out too (as already mentioned in the section above).
+So, I travel more often.
 In particular, I fly more frequently.

 <a href="../../img/posts/sold-bonobo/tsa.png"><img alt="TSA logo" src="../../img/posts/sold-bonobo/tsa.png" style="max-width: 80%;"/></a>